30+ Ideas for the Best Things to Do in Kalbarri (2025)

 Mushroom Rock & Rainbow Valley Hike

 Visit the curiously shaped Mushroom Rock and hike through the rich red rock of Rainbow Valley.
-On this 3km loop hike, I was mesmerised by the geology formations and vivid coastal scenery along the way.
+On this 3 km loop hike, I was mesmerised by the geological formations and vivid coastal scenery along the way.

 Rainbow Valley is one of the interesting coastal walks in Kalbarri National Park